erikanagamine/oci-data-catalog/README.md

 With this self-service solution, data consumers can easily find, understand, govern, and track Oracle Cloud data assets.

 1. Before Instantiate Data Catalog
-   You need to give the right permissions to your cloud tenant
+   You need to give the right permissions to your cloud tenant.
+You can check [here](https://docs.cloud.oracle.com/en-us/iaas/data-catalog/using/policies.htm#policies "Oracle Official Documentation").

    >>asdasd

 2. Instantiate Data Catalog